bezzlab/mzIdentMLVisualiser/README.md

 ## Installation

 Installation instructions are provided below.
 These instructions assume that you already have Galaxy installed and have admin access to that installation.
-If you do not already have Galaxy, please refer link [here](https://wiki.galaxyproject.org/Admin/GetGalaxy).
+If you do not already installed Galaxy or not having admin access, please refer link [here](https://wiki.galaxyproject.org/Admin/GetGalaxy).

 In order to proceed, please download this repository to your machine by cloning the repository.
 If you downloaded as a zip file, then extract the zip file.